Amin-MAG/My-Notes/Linux/Linux Commands.md

 # Search between all files in current directory
 # using regular expression and with line number.
 grep -r -n -e ".*"  ./*

+# Show the count
+grep -c funk words_alpha.txt

+# Show all of the file names that contains the regex
+grep -lr funk .

+# grep this regex in all txt files
+grep a *.txt
 ```

+## egrep

+`egrep` is an extended grep.
+It is equal to `grep -E`.

 ## Binaries